McGinnis Venture Competition

 Deliverables: Mini Business Plan/Expanded Version of Executive Summary and Live Pitch

 We suggest that you use the Executive Summary/Mini-Business Plan[pdf] as guidance when creating your business plan, which should be 5-10 pages.
 You can add additional information to your business plan.

-The live presentations are varied based on the graduate and undergraduat tracks.
-Graduate tracks are 8 minutes long followed by 7-minute Q&A from the judges, and undergraduate tracks are 6 minutes long followed by 6-minute Q&A from the judges.
+The live presentations are varied based on the graduate and undergraduate tracks.
+Graduate tracks are 7 minutes long followed by 6-minute Q&A from the judges, and undergraduate tracks are 5 minutes long followed by 5-minute Q&A from the judges.
 Time limits are strictly enforced.
-The live round will be held at Carnegie Mellon University on Tuesday, March 27, 2018.
+The live round will be held on Tuesday, March 21, 2023.

 Confidentiality & Intellectual Property Guidelines